PROVISIONS OF INTERNATIONAL BALTIC SEA CHOIR COMPETITION

-- The choirs awarded in any of the previous International Baltic Sea Choir Competitions cannot participate for the next 5 (five) years.
+- The Grand Prix awarded choir in any of the previous International Baltic Sea Choir Competitions cannot participate for the next 3 (three) years.

 - The choirs are obliged to participate in the competition’s opening concert and both competition programs, as well as they should be ready to perform at Grand Prix concert.

 - Participants will be evaluated by an international jury comprising of 5members -choir music professionals.
 There will be 1 Latvian and 4 foreign representatives.